School’s out for summer! ☀️

 4. Visit a museum

-There are plenty of different types of museums dotted all over the UK, perfect to keep little ones entertained.
-Science, art and technology galore, there will be a free museum somewhere to keep the kids on their toes.
+There are plenty of different types of museums scattered across the UK, perfect for keeping little ones entertained.
+Science, art and technology galore, there will be a free museum to match all interests.

-The free and popular Natural History Museum in London will be a for-sure hit for all things fossil.
-While the National Museum of Scotland is one of the ‘Best of the Best’ among Tripadvisor’s Travellers Choice Awards.
+The free and popular Natural History Museum in London is a sure hit for all things fossil.
+The National Museum of Scotland is one of the ‘Best of the Best’ among TripAdvisor’s Travellers’ Choice Awards.
 Check out our list of the best museums for kids here.

 Stay nearby